 OT)

-• Inputs: The sender has a pair of strings x0, x1 ∈ G and the receiver has a bit
+• Inputs: The sender has a pair of strings x0, x1 of the same (arbitrary) length and the receiver has a bit

 σ ∈ {0, 1}.
+If actual inputs are not of the same length, abort with error.
+The calling protocol has to pad if they may not be the same length.

 • Auxiliary inputs: